GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/getting-started.md

 @Injected(\.utils) var utils
 ```

+You can find more details about the dependency injection approach we are using [here](../dependency-injection).

 ### Putting it all Together

 Here's the complete code needed to customize different parts of the `StreamChat` class.